-Toshiba Boosts Messiah College’s Eco Efforts and Bottom Line
+Toshiba Boosts Messiah College’s Eco Efforts And Bottom Line

 Environmental Practices Flow Through College Operations